-Northeast Realty + Co. owners Christopher Chadzynski & Patrick Mulligan have sold millions worth of income properties throughout the Greater Boston Area.
+Northeast Realty + Co. owners Christopher Chadzynski and Patrick Mulligan have sold millions worth of income properties throughout the Greater Boston Area.
 We know what it takes to get you the highest price possible in this market.
-Whether it’s an off-market, no contingency sale or an on-market bidding war, we can help you navigate these transactions, providing for a minimal amount of inconvenience to any current occupants while simultaneously helping you achieve the full market value potential from your investment.
+Whether it’s an off-market, no contingency sale, or on-market bidding war, we can help you navigate these transactions, providing for a minimal amount of inconvenience to any current occupants while simultaneously helping you achieve the full market value potential from your investment.

 There are certain rules, regulations, and laws that multi-family property owners must be aware of and also abide by.
 These rules, regulations, and laws will vary from city to city and state to state.

 It’s highly recommended that you consult with an attorney prior to selling a multi-family home to make sure you’re not going to put yourself in a situation where you could be sued.
 Not being aware of rules, regulations, and local laws is one of the top home selling mistakes made by multi-family property owners.

 Read on to find out my top 5 tips for selling a multi-family home.
 Multi-family property owners who follow the below tips will put themselves in an excellent position to sell their property while avoiding potential issues or roadblocks.